Step 1Before you apply

 For archival material , also include the type of record and the number or extent of each type, and the time period covered.
 Please note any access restrictions.
 Archival material must be described in accordance with prevailing archival practice using standards appropriate to the type of material.

-For photographs, include the date the photograph was taken (if known), date of printing, and edition number.
+For photographs, indicate the date the photograph was taken (if known), the printing date, the edition and photographic process.

 Images